 Overlap detection technology has been implemented by JREM in the form of Turnitin, a software tool aimed at checking for overlap in submitted manuscripts.
 Turnitin detects possible plagiarism in the text using an extensive database of published materials.
 Manuscripts with excessive duplication will be rejected.

-Editorial action and complains
+Editorial action and complaints

 Editorial action should be expected in cases of scientific misconduct and breaches of publication ethics.
 Editorial actions that may be taken include notification of the breach in the journal, retraction of published articles, notification of institutional authorities, and loss of privileges of publishing in JREM.